daffa1134/YouTube-Scraper/README.md

 This is a YouTube scraper without API key and the result will stored in `.json` file

 ## Dependencies
-> I 'm assuming you have clone this project
+> I'm assuming you have clone this project

 Install the requirements
 ```